iamprabho/HelloWorld-SmartContract/README.md

 # HelloWorld-SmartContract
-Its my very  first  Hello world interactive  smart contract.
+Its very  first  Hello world interactive  smart contract.
+Beginner's Friendly and interactive with a contract.